Hey! It… uh… it’s a Griff Bag!

-If there’s a question you’d like me to answer, email it to firstname.lastname@example.org and maybe he’ll select it for a future mail bag.
+If there’s a question you’d like me to answer, submit it to Griffin here, and maybe he’ll select it for a future mail bag.
 Fingers crossed!

 Do you believe the Jays are in rebuild mode if they are not in contention at the all-star break?

 I don’t mean completely, but position players like Jose Bautista, Edwin Encarnacion, Adam Lind, Colby Rasmus, Melky Cabrera and Brett Lawrie could all be dealt for younger guys and prospects close to MLB ready.

 Even with Jose Reyes’ contract he has value to teams right now.
 Dealing some of these guys smartly, in line with our prospects already coming up, could put the Blue Jays in a good spot for 2015-16.